Course Content and Outcome Guide for SOC 218

 - Special Fee:

 Course DescriptionFocuses on how socialization is affected by gender.
 Topics include how gender is reflected in culture through values, norms, language, media, power, violence, various theoretical approaches, significant social institutions, social movements and issues.
+Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Recommended: SOC 204 or SOC 205 or instructor permission.
-Prerequisite: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.

 - Short analytical or application papers on specific concepts, themes, issues, and critical thinking questions.